H20rj/ApplicationTracker/README.md

 ## Prerequisites

-Before running the application, make sure you have installed the required Python modules.
+Before running the application, make sure you have installed the required Python modules using the setup.sh files.

 ### Required Modules: